 A customer can easily have that chat in one internet tab or window and another task also running to accomplish two things at once.
 And when their question can get answered almost immediately, their satisfaction in the exchange only increases.

 Live chat increases your conversion rate

 When a customer is in the middle of a purchase, answering their question is proven to increase conversion rate.
-This report states that 44% of consumers say that having their questions answered via chat in the middle of shopping online.
+This report states that 44% of consumers say that having their questions answered via chat in the middle of shopping online increase conversion and checkout rates.
 And when 77% of consumers state that they won’t make a purchase if live chat support is not an option, why wouldn’t businesses consider adding live chat into their conversational marketing strategy?

 Adding live chat to your user experience helps answer time sensitive questions when the customer is ready to buy.
 This, in turn, will help them purchase in the moment and prevent cart abandonment, which could lead to them forgetting about completing the purchase altogether.